This post may contain affiliate links.

 But it does have all of the flavors people love about tuna in a vegan, plant-based variation.
 And it is so good that I have had many meat eaters over the years RAVE about this salad!

 Chickpeas are just so brilliant and I use them in everything from Chickpea Blondies to Protein Cookie Dough.
 The garbanzo bean is quite a remarkable little bean!
+And it is also AMAZING in this Chickpea Avocado Salad–I could literally go on and on!

 - It's great for meal prepping.
 If you like to prep for the week on Sundays or over the weekend, this vegan tuna salad is great.
 It will keep in the fridge for about 5 days.
 Prep it once and eat off of it for days.

-- Celery: Gives this salad just the right amount of crunch!
+- celery: Gives this salad just the right amount of crunch!

-- Red Onion: Take it or leave it.
-My husband isn't a fan so I typically go pretty light if I know he will be eating this as well.
-Oh wait, who am I kidding, he wouldn't touch this recipe--I just meant for other recipes with onion.
+- red onion: Take it or leave it.
+My husband isn’t a fan so I typically go pretty light if I know he will be eating this as well.
+Oh wait, who am I kidding, he wouldn’t touch this recipe–I just meant for other recipes with onion.

-- Capers: I 100% believe it is the capers that MAKE this tuna salad recipe.
+- capers: I 100% believe it is the capers that MAKE this tuna salad recipe.
 They give it that tuna like flavor for real.
 I even added extra the last time I made this!

-- Lemon Juice: Freshly squeezed is always ideal, but you can use the stuff in the jar if that is what you have!
+- lemon juice: Freshly squeezed is always ideal, but you can use the stuff in the jar if that is what you have!

 It doesn't really get much easier, friends.
 All you have to do is mash the chickpeas and then mix everything together.